 Find out more about the Hadrian’s Wall 1900 Community Grants.

 Organise an Activity or Event

 Could you create an activity or event to become part of Hadrian’s Wall 1900 Festival?
 We are on the hunt for individuals, groups, organisations and venues to develop and deliver events and activity to be part of our year-long programme.
 This is an exciting opportunity to really deliver something unique and be part of an exceptional project!

-Inclusion in the Festival is open to anyone who wishes to celebrate the creation of the World Heritage Site in a celebratory and engaging way locally, nationally and internationally to attract new and existing audiences.
+Inclusion in the Festival is open to anyone who wishes to celebrate 1900 years of Hadrian’s Wall in whichever way they like.

 If you have an idea for activity that you would like to present, or if you want to present something but you don’t know what that might be yet, please complete the online form:

 For inclusion in the Festival, events and activities should: